 The residential dwellings on the Ascot Street terrace that look across to the new development area will look across Washdyke Creek at the back of the buildings (to be constructed).
 The line of development will be closer to than that currently anticipated in the TDP, being the line of buildings (to be constructed) along Washdyke Flat Road that is already zoned Industrial L and is currently being subdivided into nine Industrial L lots.
-With the nine Industrial L lots for the development currently being constructed it is considered they form part of the existing environment and are not subject to reassessment.
+With the nine Industrial L lots for the development area are not subject to reassessment.
 Overall, the development is not implementing a line of buildings that historically has not or could not be in their line of sight, it is bringing it closer while remaining a reasonable distance away.
 While the development will be partially visible from the residential dwellings that look across to the site (in that the back and roof of the nearest buildings will be visible), it will not be located adjacent to the residential dwellings.